Academic Advising and Degree Auditing

 - Continuing Studies: Resources for visiting students, professionals, adult learners and others

-- Disability Resources and Services: Placement testing and academic accomodations, including test-taking, sign language/CART, assisitive technology and more
+- Disability Resources and Services: Placement testing and academic accommodations, including test-taking, sign language/CART, assistive technology and more

 - Undergraduate Studies: Office of the Vice Provost for Undergraduate Studies, the administrative unit responsible for undergraduate programs and academic affairs